 - Lotus 69 [71/69.7.FB] (Ted Coconis): New to "Lotus East/Hogan" in April 1971 with white bodywork according to the Lotus built record.
 Lotus East boss Fred Stevenson recalls that this car was sold to Ted Coconis (Weston, CT), a very successful graphic designer.
 Coconis raced the car in Formula B in Northeast Division in 1971 and 1972.
 The car was driven by Ted's son Tim Coconis (Palo Alto, CA) in the Canadian FB series 1973, when father and son raced as a team with two Lotus 69s.
 Tim returned with it in 1975, both in SCCA Nationals and in the Players Formula Atlantic series, but it was completely wrecked in an accident at the SCCA National at Watkins Glen in August 1975, injuring Tim Coconis.
-Tim disassembled the car, discarding the wrecked chassis and selling the engine and gearbox, and stored what was left until the 1980s, when it was bought by a new owner based near Albuquerque, New Mexico.
+Tim disassembled the car, discarding the wrecked chassis and selling the engine and gearbox, and stored what was left until the 1980s, when it was bought by Bill Dolson (Estancia, New Mexico), later the owner of race-cars.com.
 A new chassis was fabricated by Peter Denty, and a new Hewland FT200 acquired, but restoration did not progress far.
-In August 2001, it was advertised on race-cars.com, and was sold in May 2003.
-It is reported that Dave Bean (San Andreas, CA) was restoring this car before he died in August 2017.
-Subsequent history unknown.
+In August 2001, the project was advertised on race-cars.com, and was sold in May 2003 to Dave Bean (San Andreas, CA) who was still restoring this car before he died in August 2017.

 - March 722 (Seb Barone): Sebastiano 'Seb' Barone (Portland, CT) raced a red-and-white #28 March 722 in Formula B in 1972, entered by J.C.
 Competition Eng.of Southington, CT.
 He first appeared at the Bogotá races, but was a non-starter.
 The car was also used by Bobby Brown, fitted with a Cosworth BDA and running as a Formula A in the Lime Rock Grand Prix in September.
 Barone finished second in NEDiv FB in 1972.
 He retained the car for SCCA Nationals in 1973, qualifying for the Runoffs.
 Subsequent history unknown.